symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``AbstractBlock`` implements the write interfaces for publishable and publish time
-period, see the :ref:`publish workflow documentation <bundle-core-publish_workflow>`
+period, see the :ref:`publish workflow documentation <bundle-core-publish-workflow>`
 for more information.

 StringBlock